Why Does My Water Smell Like Rotten Eggs?

 How Does Sulfur Get in Your Water in the First Place?

-There are several ways hydrogen sulfide gets into your water supply.
-Check the smell of water from the hot and cold faucets — do both have the rotten egg odor, or is one tap’s smell more noticeable than the other?
+There are several ways hydrogen sulfide gets into your water supply, and depending on whether the water is hot or cold, the solution may be different.
+First, check the smell of water from your hot and cold faucets.
+Do both have the rotten egg odor or is one tap’s smell more noticeable than the other?

 Health Impacts of Sulfur in Water